 Scotland’s leading men’s singles player Kieran Merrilees last night won his opening contest against England’s Michael Spencer-Smith 21-3 21-7 and takes on India’s fifth seed H. S. Prannoy later this afternoon in the second round.

-Martin Campbell and Patrick MacHugh were Scotland’s other representatives in Basel when they tackled the men’s doubles.
-But they were up against Chinese Taipei fifth seeds Chen Hung Ling and Chi-Lin Wang in the first round last night and went down 21-10 21-11.
+Martin Campbell and Patrick MacHugh are Scotland’s other representatives in Basel and they start their men’s doubles challenge tonight against Chinese Taipei fifth seeds Chen Hung Ling and Chi-Lin Wang.

 Get ready for this years Scottish Open grand prix